Rappsilber-Laboratory/xiRT/documentation/source/usage.rst

     predictions:
       continues:
-        - RP
+        - rp
       # simply write fractions: [] if no fraction prediction is desired
       fractions: [scx]

-Here we have the same experimental setup as above, but the scx prediction task is modeled as classification.
+Here we have the same experimental setup as above but the scx prediction task is modeled as classification.
 For classification the activation, column and loss must be defined as in the example.